ShubhamPandeyy/CAQH-work-history-verify/README.md

 3. Adjust this value (default is 6; accepts values between 1 and 60).
 4. The setting is automatically saved to your browser's local storage and applied to all subsequent gap analyses.

+For help on using the application's features, click the **Help icon** (❓) next to the Settings icon.

 ---

 ## 🛣️ Potential Future Roadmap